FRC1257/robotics-training/docs/frc/1-Basics/2a-Motors.md

 ### Brushed vs Brushless

 There are two main types of motors: brushed and brushless.
 The only supported brushless motors as of now are the NEOs, NEO 550s, and the Falcon 500.
 Additionally, the only motor controller that can run brushless motors are the SPARK MAXes and the Falcon 500s (the Falcon 500 is a motor and motor controller combined).
 As such, we only have to specify brushed vs brushless when we choose to use SPARK MAXes.
-You can read about [Brushed vs. Brushless motors](https://cordlessdrillzone.com/drill-wars/brushless-vs-brushed-motor/).
+You can read about [Brushed vs. Brushless motors here](https://cordlessdrillzone.com/drill-wars/brushless-vs-brushed-motor/).

 A great feature of the SPARK MAX controller is that it can handle both brushless and brushed motors.
-This versatility is very convenient for teams that have many brushed motor spares, as it allows for quick motor replacement if a NEO/NEO 550 is broken.
+This versatility is very convenient for teams that have many brushed motor spares, as it allows for quick motor replacement if a motor such as a NEO/NEO 550 is broken.
 If a motor change from brushless to brushed is made, all that needs to be updated is `MotorType.kBrushless` to `MotorType.kBrushed`, and vice versa.

 ### Brake vs Coast